-Mark your calendar to sign-up for a free lifetime credit lock.
+Mark your calendar to sign up for a free lifetime credit lock.
 At the end of January, Equifax will begin offering anyone affected a credit freeze that's not subject to state laws.
-(The interim chief executive, Paulino do Rego Barros Jr., made this announcement in an apologetic op-ed in the Wall Street Journal.)

 In the New York Times, columnist and consumer advocate Ron Leiber suggests that everyone should take advantage of this tool: "Here's hoping that this breach is the nudge you need to finally sign up for permanent freezes on your credit files."